Medinah Country Club: Course No. 3

 Medinah has three golf courses in a 54-hole complex.
 Many noted golf professionals have played Course No. 3, beginning with "Lighthorse" Harry Cooper at the Medinah Open in 1930.
 Other noted players include Gene Sarazen, Byron Nelson, Cary Middlecoff, Billy Casper, Gary Player, Hale Irwin and Tiger Woods.
 Tommy Armour, winner of multiple major championships and the namesake of a well-known golfing equipment brand, was Medinah's head pro for many years.
 Course No. 3 hosted the Western Open three times in 1939, 1962, and 1966; it was one of the largest non-major tournaments on the early tour.

 Medinah's courses were originally designed by Tom Bendelow.
 In the 1930 Medinah Open, Lighthorse Harry played the course with a 63 (the lowest score ever shot on the course) in the second round.
 The junior course record of 68 is jointly held by Russell Katz and Kenny Wittenberg.
 Medinah's board approved a redesign of the course, subject to the availability of funds and the return of adjacent land to the club by Medinah's four founders.
 The major redesign was followed by several more changes.
 Roger Packard's 1986 redesign in preparation for the U.S. Open brought substantial changes and was followed by Rees Jones' work in preparation for the 2006 PGA Championship, which extended Course 3 to 7561 yd, at the time, the longest golf course in major championship history.
 Furthermore, Medinah Country Club is noted for the three waterfront par three holes in numbers 2, 13, and 17.

 Medinah's Course No. 3 hosted the BMW Championship on August 15–18, 2019. during which the course record was tied or set four different times.
 In round 1, both Justin Thomas and Jason Kokrak shot 65, tying the course record previously set by Skip Kendall, Mike Weir and Tiger Woods.
 On Friday, Hideki Matsuyama broke the record by two shots, shooting a bogey-free 63.
 In the third round on Saturday, after starting with five consecutive birdies, Thomas shot an 11-under 61, including two eagles, breaking the course record again by two shots.

-In advance of the 2026 President's Cup, the club chose to remake the No. 3 course and turned to a design firm founded by 2006 US Open champion Geoff Ogilvy.
+In advance of the 2026 Presidents Cup, the club chose to remake the No. 3 course and turned to a design firm founded by 2006 US Open champion Geoff Ogilvy.
 The remake transformed the No 3. course into one in the style of Melbourne Sand Belt courses.